rgravina/okubo/README.md

 -------

 * [activerecord-reputation-system](https://github.com/twitter/activerecord-reputation-system/) - for providing the design and implementation from which this gem is based.
-* [randym](https://github.com/randym/) - for enouraging me work on this gem in the first place
+* [randym](https://github.com/randym/) - for enouraging me work on this gem in the first place.
+* [Tokyo Rails](http://www.tokyorails.com/) - for providing collaboration evenings where this gem was worked on.